 We have a microphone set up, the artist is ready to record and after a deep breath we record arm a track and start recording.
 Signal flows from the microphone into a mic input and preamp of the audio interface.
 The mic preamp allows us to amplify the low level mic signal to get it to a working level.
 We achieve this by increasing the voltage amplitude of the incoming electrical signal.
 This enhances the signal a lot and the way the preamp shapes the voltage curve has major sonic implications.

 To conclude: the preamp changes the way a mic signal sounds – some more than others – and it is important to decide whether you want your mic preamp to add color to your recording or whether you want it to be as neutral as possible.
+Make sure to check out our article on the best microphone preamps to get on a budget.

 So our signal now has a healthy, working level and it is ready to be recorded.
 In order to get it to Pro Tools it must be converted from an electrical signal to a digital signal.